ALS Guidance

 My husband, Larry Taylor, had ALS for five years and Marfan (often fatal in its own right) for 65.
 I've also been active in the Marfan community.

-Since Larry's death, I've been a moderator on the ALS Forums for nine years.
+Since Larry's death in 2014, I've been a moderator on the ALS Forums.

 More on my professional work in health care, including scientific publications and helping to launch various drugs and devices, is here.

-Neither I nor this site will ever sell or seek funding for any services, links, products, or mentions for any aspect of ALS and/or patient/caregiver support in any disease state.
-I will never outsource any content to other humans or AI.
+Neither I nor this site sells or seeks funding for any services, links, products, or mentions for any aspect of ALS and/or patient/caregiver support in any disease state.
+I do not outsource any content to other humans or AI, though I make use of P/CALS' experiences and reports, including my own.